 10 Simple Lifestyle Changes for Weight Management

-The vast majority of weight loss programs out there are quick fixes, which can help you lose weight quickly, but can you really imagine yourself sticking to these programs for longer than a couple of months?
+The vast majority of weight management programs out there are quick fixes, which may help you shed pounds quickly, but are harder to maintain long-term.
 Let’s change the paradigm to a new one of baby steps, no pressure, good health and REALITY.

-Here are 10 ways to help you can start to change your lifestyle into a healthy one, without too much blood, sweat and tears:
+Here are 10 ways to help you manage weight, without too much blood, sweat and tears:

 1. Drink more water

-When you are dehydrated, your body cannot function efficiently.
-You may even feel like snacking more often, as thirst can mask itself as feelings of hunger.
-Drinking plenty of water has numerous healthful benefits, some of which can directly affect your weight: more energy, higher metabolism, better appetite control and higher fat metabolism.
+When you are dehydrated, your body cannot function as efficiently.
+You may even feel like snacking more often, as thirst can often mask itself as feelings of hunger.
+Drinking plenty of water has numerous healthful benefits, some of which can directly affect your weight: more energy, increased metabolism, and better appetite control.*

 2. Get enough sleep